Toloka/docs/en/guide/concepts/save-money.md

 ## Use fractional payment on incomplete task suites {#mixer}

-Use the [Smart mixing](distribute-tasks-by-pages.md#smart-mixing) and **Assign partial page** options.
+Use the [Smart mixing](distribute-tasks-by-pages.md#smart-mixing) and **Allow partial task suites** options.
 This way you can save money on paying for incomplete task suites.

 ## Conditionally free exams {#exams}

-In Toloka, requesters pay for exams, including those that Tolokers didn't pass.
+In Toloka, requesters pay for [exams](../../glossary.md#exam), including those that Tolokers didn't pass.
 This is a fee that a requester doesn't get any benefit from, because a Toloker failed the exam and won't be able to complete any of the general tasks.

 In this case, you can set up automatic acceptance of tasks and automatic rejection of tasks at the end of the review period.
 To do this, you'll need to:

 1. Select **Exam** as the pool type.

-1. Enable **Review task responses manually** in the pool settings.
+1. Turn on the **Review task responses manually** option.

-1. Set the option to **Yes** and specify the reason for rejection.
+1. Turn on the **Reject tasks at the end of the review period** option and specify the reason for rejection.
 It will be shown to Tolokers whose responses are rejected.

 1. Set the manual review period to one day.